bhasitaadusumalli/customer-segmentation/README.md

-# customer-segmentation
+# Customer Segmentation Using K-Means Clustering

+## Overview

-Developed a machine learning model using K-Means clustering to segment customers based on purchasing behavior, demographics, and spending patterns.
-The project helps businesses identify target customer groups, improve marketing strategies, enhance customer engagement, and support data-driven decision-making for increased sales and customer needs
+This project uses the K-Means Clustering algorithm to segment customers based on their purchasing behavior and demographic data.
+The goal is to identify customer groups with similar characteristics to support targeted marketing and business decision-making.

+## Technologies Used

+* Python
+* Pandas
+* NumPy
+* Matplotlib
+* Scikit-learn

+## Features

+* Data preprocessing and analysis
+* Customer segmentation using K-Means
+* Elbow Method for optimal cluster selection
+* Data visualization of customer groups

+## Outcome

+The project successfully classified customers into distinct segments, enabling businesses to better understand customer behavior and improve marketing strategies.